SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Dome with Trees around it in San FranciscoAnother look at the detail of the gorgeous dome that is the centerpiece of this magnificent building

-Palace of Fine Arts Swans
+Palace of Fine Arts Birds

-Bird lovers, you will definitely want to visit the Palace of Fine Arts to see the variety that inhabit the lagoon.
-There are many types of birds, including herons, seagulls, owls, and of course ducks and mallards.
-Some individual birds are even famous.
+Bird lovers will definitely want to visit the Palace of Fine Arts in San Francisco to see the variety that inhabit the lagoon.
+They include herons, seagulls, owls, and of course ducks and mallards.

-For 28 years, multiple generations of visitors were mesmerized by Blanche, the Polish mute swan who charmed crowds with her cheerful, sociable personality—an unusual quality for her species, who tend to be more territorial and aggressive.
-The icon died in January 2023.
+For 28 years, multiple generations of visitors were mesmerized by Blanche, the Polish mute swan who charmed crowds with her cheerful, sociable personality—an unusual quality for her species, which tend to be more territorial and aggressive.

-Thankfully, swans know their way around and are smart.
-They found a fenced-in area and go there to sleep at night.
 For many years, Blanche and her partner, Blue Boy, would be spotted coming and going from their spot together.
+The icon died in January 2023.

-Visiting the Palace of Fine Arts
+Visiting Tips and Palace of Fine Arts Map

-The park is open both day and night.
-It's free to visit and it usually takes about 30 minutes.
+It's free to visit and it usually takes about 30 minutes to explore.
 You will find it at 3301 Lyon Street.

-The map below offers a look at the layout of this San Francisco attraction.
+The Palace of Fine Arts map below offers a look at the layout of this San Francisco attraction.
 In total, it sits on about 20 acres.
 The red dotted lines show the walking path in and around the park.

 The small white area behind it is where you will find some on-site parking as well as a small lot just to its north.
 Both are marked with the blue 'P.'